 Creating a Realtime PWA Using Angular and Firebase (Part 2)

-In part one of this tutorial, we saw how we could create an application using Angular, Firebase and Cloudinary.
-In part two, we'll take a look at how to transform our application into a progressive web application and suit it up with features such as offline availability and installability.
+In part one, we built an application using Angular, Firebase, and Cloudinary.
+Now we’ll turn it into a proper progressive web application with offline availability and installability.

 Access the repository